vuejs/docs/src/guide/scaling-up/testing.md

 - **DON'T**

-  Assert the private state of a component instance or test the private methods of a component.
+  Don't assert the private state of a component instance or test the private methods of a component.
 Testing implementation details makes the tests brittle, as they are more likely to break and require updates when the implementation changes.

   The component's ultimate job is rendering the correct DOM output, so tests focusing on the DOM output provide the same level of correctness assurance (if not more) while being more robust and resilient to change.

-  Rely exclusively on snapshot tests.
+  Don't rely exclusively on snapshot tests.
 Asserting HTML strings does not describe correctness.
 Write tests with intentionality.

   If a method needs to be tested thoroughly, consider extracting it into a standalone utility function and write a dedicated unit test for it.
 If it cannot be extracted cleanly, it may be tested as a part of a component, integration, or end-to-end test that covers it.